johnlokerse/azure-bicep-mcp-integration-setup/README.md

 The MCP server is located at: `bicepMcpServer/Bicep.McpServer.dll`

-### Running from Extension
+#### Running from Extension

 You can run the MCP server directly from the extension path.
 However it is not required to run it separately since clients will launch it as needed.
-See how to run it locally:
+To run it in a specific client see: [Client Setup Guides](#client-setup-guides).
+To run it locally see:

 ```bash
 # Find your extension version